mattjennings/svelte-typescript-component-template/README.md

 A base for building shareable Svelte components written in Typescript.

-This is based on [sveltejs/component-template](https://github.com/sveltejs/component-template) and adds support for [consuming .svelte source code](#consuming-components) without requiring consumers to use Typescript.
+This is based on [sveltejs/component-template](https://github.com/sveltejs/component-template) and allows consumers to import the .svelte components without requiring Typescript (see ["Consuming Components"](#consuming-components) below).

 ```bash
 npx degit mattjennings/svelte-typescript-component-template my-component